Package 'mirai'

 These functions may be used to re-launch daemons that have exited after reaching time or task limits.

-If daemons have been set, the generated command will automatically contain the argument ‘rs’ specifying the length 7 L'Ecuyer-CMRG random seed supplied to the daemon.
+The generated command contains the argument ‘rs’ specifying the length 7 L'Ecuyer-CMRG random seed supplied to the daemon.
 The values will be different each time the function is called.

 Value